danieljwait/e2ee-messenger/Writeup/README.md

 **Tab based navigation:** To move about the program, windows will be organised into tabs which the user can click on to view.
 This will mean that when a conversation is opened with another user the conversation view is opened in the same window as the contact list.
 To implement this part of the solution I will need to have a TabControl in the main view and a UserControl for each conversation.

-**Dynamic conversation view:** Since the nature of a messaging app means that messages will appear while the user is looking at a certain conversation, I will need to dynamically add controls to the UserControl in which the conversation is being displayed in.
+**Dynamic conversation view:** Since the nature of a messaging app means that messages will appear while the user is looking at a certain conversation, I will need to dynamically add controls to the UserControl in which the conversation is being displayed.
 This part of the program will likely be implemented by creating a template for a message – time, content, shape to hold text, sender/recipient – which can then be filled out with the data of each incoming message and added to the view.

 **Login screen:** Upon opening the program, users will be required to sign in to an account or create an account.
 This means that a login screen will need to open first before the user can get access to the main part of the program.
 This will need to be done after connecting to the server since the login request will need to be sent from the socket.
 This part of the solution will be implemented by triggering a window to open only once the connection has been established, which will then lead to the main view being opened once a successful login has occurred.